 The church is a focal point for many tourist to this day, especially in the spring and summer months.
 These tourists sit on the wide stairs leading to the church and use them to view the magnificent view of Paris, that opens in front of them from the hilltops.

 The devout Catholic girl was hearing voices in her head since her childhood.
 In order to convince her that she, a villager, has been chosen by God to lead France, she came for a meeting with King Charles, went straight to his room, and in a series of quick tests proved her supernormal abilities and "her connection with God."
 King Charles gave her the army and in a series of brilliant battles, dressed in male clothing, she broke the blockade on the city of Orleans and brought about the surrender of the English.
 She conquered the city Reims and formally crowned Charles as the rightful king of France, also under the law.

-The young maiden proved to be a brilliant general when she realized that the English were always victorious because of the great battles they fight.
+The young maiden proved to be a brilliant general when she realized that the English were always victorious because of the great battles they fought.
 Therefore, she replaced the French army's poor war tactics with superior guerilla warfare tactics and repeatedly defeated the British with her soldiers.
 However, after being injured 3 times, she was captured and sent to the English.
 After a long trial conducted by the church she was declared guilty of witchcraft, of connections with Satan, and of other offenses.

 Joan of Arc was sentenced to death by fire.
 Legend has it that an English soldier who was present at the execution cried in horror, "Oh the holiness we burned!"